 Egyptians in Qatar fear being swept up in Gulf crisis

 Qatar's foreign minister says Kuwait is trying to mediate a diplomatic crisis in which Arab countries have cut dipl...
-Prosecutor says operator turned Oakland warehouse into a "deathtrap" that led to the deaths of 36 people in a massive blaze during a party on Dec.
-2. Prosecutor says operator turned Oakland warehouse into a "deathtrap" that led to the deaths of 36 people in a massive blaze during a party on Dec.
-2. Investment in the nation's crumbling roads, bridges and other infrastructure was supposed to be an area where President Donald Trump and congressional Democrats could work together.
+Investment in the nation's crumbling roads, bridges and other infrastructure was supposed to be an area where President Donald Trump and congressional Democrats could work together.
+Investment in the nation's crumbling roads, bridges and other infrastructure was supposed to be an area where President Donald Trump and congressional Democrats could work together.

 Discussions